wrm.gif

 mount /dev/da0s1a /mnt3

-Then copy (but don't forget to install some nice programs before) all your FreeBSD directory hierarchy into a directory from which or where you plan to create a CD/DVD or USB.
+Then copy (but do not forget to install some nice programs before you go) all your FreeBSD directory hierarchy (except for the /boot directory) into the directory from which or where you plan to create your CD/DVD or USB.
 The ISO image can be made with mkisofs:

 mkisofs -R -no-emul-boot -b /usr/USB-or-CD/boot/cdboot -o /tmp/bootable.iso /usr/USB-or-CD

-You must not copy the original /boot directory from your hard drive (as you will need a kernel that will boot from a CD or a USB stick) and /etc/fstab and /etc/rc (because you modified them).
+You must not copy the 1) /boot directory from your hard drive (as you will have your own kernel) and 2) /etc/fstab and 2) /etc/rc.
+That's all.

 That's all.